ComplianceTech©. Pour lire le document de travail en français, cliquer sur le drapeau français

 Law must force people to do this because the coexistence of people and the respect they must have for each other, in the rights of each other, is one of the reasons why Law itself exists.

-It is to the Law to impose this imperative, which is a political one, since this civility alone will make the digital world become a civilized world, which for the moment it is not.
+It is the role of Law to impose this imperative, which is a political one, since this civility alone will make the digital world become a civilized world, which for the moment is not.

 This imperative must be internalized as a goal to achieve in the economic operators which created the digital world and which hold it: it is the object of Compliance Law